sunmi/jcwins/README.md

 ## Usage

-index.html is the entrance page.
+Currently, this website doesn't deploy to the server. index.html is the entrance page.
 In order to see the page, run the index.html after cloning the repository.